TGKar/Batch-and-Census-RLA/README.txt

   - Comparisons between Batchcomp and ALPHA-Batch for two addtional election cycles.
   - Simulations for Batchcomp on the Israeli Knesset elections where the vote tallying is not entirely accurate.
   - Simulations for the census RLA where the census has enumeration errors.

+Feel free to email me with any questions or comments at barkrv@gmail.com